-Configuring a Network Share and Local Accounts
+Configure Network Share and Local Accounts

 The recovery disk will include information about all accounts that are currently available in MSP360 (CloudBerry) Backup and you will be able to restore a disk image from any of these accounts after booting from the recovery disk.
 The available accounts are listed in the application's main menu.

 To make it easier to restore a disk image from a network share, we recommend that you configure a corresponding network account before starting the recovery disk creation process.